GovTechSG/techpass-user-docs/docs/glossary.md

 It is a Secured Email (SE) GSIB device.
 This GSIB device is assigned to public officers who handle sensitive and secret information.

-If you are using a SE GSIB device, you will be using your PS-Card to authenticate.
+If you are using a SE GSIB device, you need to use your PS-Card to authenticate.
 You will not be able to access internet using this SE-GSIB device.

 **Note**<br>
 >- You can't use this device to sign up and onboard your TechPass account.